 Annex [5] to the 2001 ISDA Master Agreement Protocol (the “Force Majeure Annex”) is intended to allow parties to an agreement in the form of either version of the 1992 ISDA Master Agreements (an “Agreement”) to address within their Agreement certain events that could affect their ability to perform obligations under the Agreement.
 The types of events that the Force Majeure Annex is intended to address are those that make it unlawful, impossible or impracticable for a party (or its Credit Support Provider) to perform, or that otherwise prevent the party (or its Credit Support Provider) from performing, its obligations under the Agreement or Credit Support Document.
 These events could be caused a change in law or by a natural or man-made disaster, armed conflict, act of terrorism, riot, labour disruption, or any other circumstance beyond a party's control.

 Although the printed forms of the 1992 ISDA Master Agreements contain an Illegality Termination Event, a form of “Impossibility” or “Force Majeure” provision is not included.
 The User’s Guide to the 1992 ISDA Master Agreements published in 1993 explains the background to the decision not to include such a provision and contains a form of suggested wording for an “Impossibility” provision.
-In addition, various ISDA definitions booklets (in particular, the 1998 ISDA FX and Currency Options Definitions) contain provisions that are intended to allow parties to address force majeure and impossibility in the context of specific transactions.
+In addition, various ISDA definitions booklets (in particular, the 1998 ISDA FX and Currency Option Definitions) contain provisions that are intended to allow parties to address force majeure and impossibility in the context of specific transactions.

 In response to concerns voiced by its members, ISDA established a Force Majeure and Impossibility Working Group (the “Working Group”) to consider whether it was appropriate to establish a standard set of provisions that could be used to address force majeure and impossibility issues at a master agreement level and to amend the existing illegality provisions.
 The Working Group decided that it was appropriate to do so and has developed the Force Majeure Annex.

-A schematic diagram reflecting the way in which the provisions is intended to work is attached as Exhibit II.
+A schematic diagram reflecting the way in which the provisions of the Force Majeure Annex is intended to work is attached as Exhibit I.

 The Force Majeure Annex is one of the Annexes to the 2001 ISDA Master Agreement Protocol and parties who wish to amend their existing Agreements to include the provisions set out in the Force Majeure Annex should refer to [Guidance on use of Protocol generally].
-Where parties wish to include the provisions set out in the Force Majeure Annex other than by means of the ISDA 1992 Master Agreement Protocol, guidance on how to do so is available [hyperlink to general protocol guidance?].
+Where parties wish to include the provisions set out in the Force Majeure Annex other than by means of the 2001 ISDA Protocol, guidance on how to do so is available [hyperlink to general protocol guidance?].

 The provisions of the Force Majeure Annex are intended to be incorporated into Agreements as a whole.
 If parties wish to apply the provisions selectively to their Agreement, care should be taken when determining which provisions to include and in transcribing the relevant provisions.

 In a number of areas, the provisions of the Force Majeure Annex overlap with or are affected by the provisions of other Annexes to the 2001 ISDA Master Agreement Protocol.
-In addition, some of the section references and other terms used in the Force Majeure Annex will vary depending on whether the relevant Agreement is the Multicurrency Cross-Border form or the Local Currency - Single Jurisdiction form.
+In addition, some of the section references and other terms used in the Force Majeure Annex will vary depending on whether the relevant Agreement is the Multicurrency - Cross Border form or the Local Currency - Single Jurisdiction form.
 The provisions of the Force Majeure Annex have been drafted with this in mind and, in a number of places, alternative provisions will apply depending on whether the parties have agreed to include the terms of other Annexes in their Agreement and on the form of Agreement used.

 The purpose of these practice notes is to provide guidance on use of the Force Majeure Annex and briefly to explain its provisions.